 The addition of lots of zucchini and some whole wheat flour make these Double Chocolate Zucchini Muffins a little healthier than standard bakery muffins.

 Even though I haven't actually looked at the nutrition info of those Costco muffins to compare, I have no doubt that these ones are at least a little healthier.
-That means I don't feel quite as guilty for feeding my children cake for breakfast (let's be honest...they're still pretty much cake).
-They're re filled with with a large amount of zucchini (3 whole cups!), some whole wheat flour, and probably less sugar and fat than not only the Costco ones, but any that you'd buy in a bakery.
+They're filled with a large amount of zucchini (3 whole cups!), some whole wheat flour, and probably less sugar and fat than not only the Costco muffins, but most muffins that you'd buy in a bakery.

 But they still disappear just as quickly.
 I can't seem to make them fast enough.
 I guess I should be glad that my kids latched on to chocolate muffins (that I can stuff full of veggies and they'll still devour) instead of those Pop-Tarts!